19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (4) Any person who commits an offence under such regulations shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.

+(5) Every offence under such regulations shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

 ### Regulations for other election advertising

 78A\.—(1) The Minister may make regulations —

 (a) prescribing the form and manner in which details as to the names and addresses of the publisher of any election advertising not comprising printed matter and of the person for whom or at whose direction it is published must be included in such election advertising for the purpose of complying with section 61(1)(c)(ii); and

-(b) regulating election advertising and the publication thereof during an election period on what is commonly known as the Internet by political parties, candidates or their election agents and relevant persons, including prescribing the features that must or must not appear or be used in any such election advertising.
+(b) regulating election advertising and the publication thereof during an election period on what is commonly known as the Internet by political parties, and candidates or their election agents, including prescribing the features that must or must not appear or be used in any such election advertising.

 [10/2010 wef 01/07/2010]